saisankp/Lucene-News-Search-Engine/README.md

 ```

 ### Git issues with trec_eval
 If you are setting up the git submodule for trec_eval for the first time, you may get a trec_eval.diff being tracked which won't go away.
 Simply make a .gitignore inside the trec_eval folder and put the wildcard '*' inside.
-This is already handled for our virtual machine so demonstrators don't need to follow this.